Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementAllocation.md

 };
 ```
 # Summary
-This article has shown how to handle the basic resource management required by a vector.
-It has covered several important principles for C++ programmers.
+This article shows how to handle the basic resource management required by a vector and covers several important principles for C++ programmers.

 * Separation Of Concerns
 * Rule of Zero